 Card sending in the UK increased dramatically in the early 20th century, with cards playing a particularly important role in communication during the two world wars.

-Generally the growth in the early 21st century has been in individually sold ‘single’ Christmas cards as people put in more effort to chose the right card for a special friend or family members.
+The British send more cards per capita than any other nation.
+Generally the growth in Christmas card sales in the early 21st century has been in individually sold ‘single’ Christmas cards as people put in more effort to chose the right card for a special friend or family members.
 And of course once opened Christmas cards become part of the seasonal decorations!

 The greeting card industry post their cards on Festive Friday every year, to start the annual wave of Christmas card sending.
 This year we are encouraging consumers to join in too!